k21971/EvilHack/doc/evilhack-changelog.md

 - Prevent bypassing demon boss lairs via level teleport
 - Tweak feedback if killing yourself from a cursed weapon
 - Fix: logic in amulet/tool naming after 3.6.7 merge
+- Fix: the Riders being disintegrated and not leaving a corpse